 Jerry was born June 3,1932 in Portland, Oregon.
 His father Leo operated 3 movie theaters in Portland but had become intrigued with Walkathons, a marathon-type event that he then produced until 1935 when he had the idea of putting the participants on roller skates on a banked track.
 Thus Roller Derby was born.

 Jerry attended Stanford and Northwestern Universities, then entered the US Army where he served in the Counter Intelligence corps in Austria.
-A few years after his return to the US he took over the operation of the International Roller Derby League and ran it from 1960 to 1973 when it ceased operations.
+A few years after his return to the US he took over the operation of the International Roller Derby League and ran it from 1959 to 1973 when it ceased operations.
 Roller Derby became so popular in the Bay Area, that it outdrew all professional sports teams except for the Giants.
-He produced a one hour tape series which was also distributed to over 110 stations in the US and Canada.
+He produced a one hour tape series weekly which was also distributed to over 110 stations in the US and Canada.
 He did color commentary on many of the telecasts and announced on a few.

 Live games were scheduled in major arenas and stadia across the country, and some of the attendance records set were 19,500 at Madison Square Garden; 14,727 at Oracle Arena, Oakland; 23,000 at Shea Stadium New York; 34,544 at The Oakland Stadium; and 50,114 at White Sox Park in Chicago.